kstonekuan/think-mcp/README.md

 pnpm run deploy
 ```

+**Alternative: Continuous Deployment**

+You can also set up continuous deployment directly from the Cloudflare dashboard.
+Learn more about [Git Integration with Cloudflare](https://developers.cloudflare.com/pages/configuration/git-integration/)

 ### Claude Code Configuration

 Add the MCP server to Claude Code using the CLI via SSE transport: